ideal-stingray/fan-utils/README.md

 ## Installation

 There isn't much, assuming you have a command line and a working python 3 install.
-You'll need to install the Python dependencies with `pip3 -r requirements.txt`.
+You'll need to install the Python dependencies with `pip3 install -r requirements.txt`.

 I use [pandoc](https://pandoc.org/installing.html) for many conversion tasks (for example, converting HTML to LaTeX as step one of typesetting for ficbinding); it's not strictly required, but you may find that installing it makes your life easier.
 And it's dead easy to use if you have any familiarity with the command line: the syntax for nearly all pandoc commands is `pandoc -i [name of input file] -o [name of output file]`; pandoc is smart enough to figure out that if your input file ends in `.html` and your output ends in `.tex`, you probably want html -> tex conversion.